 Finding the best streaming microphone has become a necessity in this modern world of podcasting, Twitch streaming and YouTube video making.
-We bought a bunch of different mics, ran them through their paces, and came up with this list of the best products that will deliver crisp audio, versatility and ease of use to your recording setup.
-During our testing, we eliminated models with muddy sound, complicated directions and those that were better suited to musical instruments than the human voice.
+We researched a bunch of different mics, ran them through their paces, and came up with this list of the best products that will deliver crisp audio, versatility and ease of use to your recording setup.
+During our research, we eliminated models with muddy sound, complicated directions and those that were better suited to musical instruments than the human voice.
 We also considered things like the patterns cardioid, to decide the environment the mic would work best in.
 Most of our microphones offer bidirectional, omnidirectional, and seiren X, modes.
 We also tried to consider microphones with zero-latency monitoring.
 With this in mind, we narrowed down the list to the seven best streaming microphones on the market.
 This list of the best microphones will be a good starting point to find your perfect fit.
 Also, take a minute to check out our review of the best music instruments.

 Top 7 Best Streaming Microphones Compared